Fixing problems with directory synchronization for Microsoft 365

 I have an alert in the admin center, or am receiving automated emails that there hasn't been a recent synchronization event

-- Azure AD Connect Accounts and permissions
+- Microsoft Entra Connect Accounts and permissions

 Password hashes aren't synchronizing, or I'm seeing an alert in the admin center that there hasn't been a recent password hash synchronization